nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. CS2100 TA requests to download student data to a CSV file
+1. CS2100 TA requests to download student data to a CSV file.
 2. ProgrammerError requests for the TA to select a directory to download the CSV file to.
 3. ProgrammerError downloads the student data to a CSV file in the chosen directory.